 It’s time to choose your (espresso) fighter: Breville Infuser vs Duo-Temp Pro.
-These two are both semi-automatic espresso machines and entry-level.
+These are beginner semi-automatic espresso machines.
 But don’t let the similarities fool you.
 There are some crucial differences you should consider before making your choice.

-During my espresso journey, I’ve tested and used dozens of espresso machines, and my vote in this match goes to Breville Infuser.
-It has programmable one and two shot buttons to make espresso and you can also modify the water temperature.
-This means you’ll have more control over your espresso with the Infuser, and it’s easier to get the perfect expresso you want every time.
+I’ve tested and used dozens of espresso machines, and my vote in this match goes to Breville Infuser.
+It has programmable one and two-shot buttons to make espresso and you can also modify the water temperature.
+This means you’ll have more control over your espresso with the Infuser, and it’s easier to get the perfect espresso you want every time.

 I’ll talk about all the similarities and differences between the Breville Infuser and Breville Duo-Temp Pro, and explain why I think the Breville Infuser is worth the slightly higher price.